mijtsma/mijtsma.github.io/_pages/about.md

 * February 2022: I was elected as program chair for the Cognitive Engineering and Decision Making technical group at the Human Factors and Ergonomics Society
 * January 2022: I presented a paper at the AIAA SciTech Forum in San Diego
 * November 2021: I gave an invited talk at the Ohio Chapter of the Human Factors and Ergonomics Society
-* November 2021: I gave a seminar at the Department of Mechnical and Aerospace Engineering
+* November 2021: I gave a seminar at the Department of Mechanical and Aerospace Engineering
-* November 2021: PhD student Abhinay and MS student Renske presented their work on modeling coordination in advanced air mobility systems at Ohio State's TDAI Fall Forum.
+* November 2021: Ph.D. student Abhinay and MS student Renske presented their work on modeling coordination in advanced air mobility systems at Ohio State's TDAI Fall Forum.
-* October 2021: MS students Jacob and Katie both successfully presented papers the HFES Annual Meeting in Baltimore.
+* October 2021: MS students Jacob and Katie both successfully presented papers at the HFES Annual Meeting in Baltimore.